NelisW/my3D-Trium/building/Trium-build.md

 It the printer electronics PSU module zero (black wire) is not connected to the frame, it means that the electronics reference floats with respect to the frame.
 Any part of the electronics can touch the frame with no ill effect.
 The disadvantage of this approach is the EMI is harder to control because the frame/case is floating with respect to the electronics.

 If the power supply 0V negative/black is securely connected to the chassis, the case is not floating with respect of the electronics and EMI is easier to contain.
 However, because the frame is now at the 0V reference, if the +12V or some electronics output now touch the frame it will result in a short circuit fault, possibly destroying electronics components.
-For this reason some people prefer to fit a low resistance 100-1000 Ohm between the case and negative/black which will somewhat limit the current flow under fault conditions, but prevent electrostatic voltage buildup damage to the electronics.
+For this reason some people prefer to fit a low resistance 100-1000 Ohm between the case and negative/black which will somewhat limit the current flow under fault conditions, but prevent electrostatic voltage build-up damage to the electronics.

 #### Where to connect to the frame/case